 Key Investing Concepts of Benjamin Graham;

-There are two key ways of evaluating and finding value stocks according to Graham.
+There are two ways of evaluating and finding value stocks according to Graham.
 The first is the price-to-liquidation value.
-The second is to value the company as a private business transaction and purchasing it at a discount relative to its true value when taking future earnings into consideration.
+The second is to value the company as a private business transaction and to purchase it at a discount relative to its intrinsic value.

 The most obvious value stock to buy according to Graham was one selling for less than net working capital alone.

 - Avoid small-cap stocks.
 Larger companies have the financial strength and size to survive any future setbacks and tend to rebound in price quicker due to improving profits.
 Small companies have a greater risk of not being able to sustain themselves during periods of adversity.